temporalio/sdk-go/README.md

 }
 ```

 Most of the popular logging solutions have existing adapters in logur.
-If you're curious about which adapters are available, here is a helpful link: https://github.com/logur?q=adapter-&type=&language=
+If you're curious about which adapters are available, here is a helpful [link](https://github.com/logur?q=adapter-).

 ## Contributing
 We'd love your help in making the Temporal Go SDK great.
 Please review our [contribution guidelines](CONTRIBUTING.md).